asimons04/tesseract/README.md

 - Spotify tracks, albums, and playlists will embed a player right in the feed or post.
   - (Optional) To enable full track playback rather than previews, you will need to either allow 3rd party cookies for the Tesseract domain or whitelist cookies for `open.spotify.com`.
 This is to allow the Spotify iframe to detect your login.
-    - On mobile browsers, Spotify will only allow track previews regardless of login state.
+    - On mobile browsers, Spotify will only allow track previews regardless of login state so don't bother allowing 3rd party cookies.

-- TikTok is NOT currently supported, and I have no plans to unless there's demand for it.
+- TikTok is not currently supported.
+I don't have TikTok, and no one has asked for it, so I'm content not supporting that unless there's demand and someone is able to provide me some sample links (TT does have an embed API, so at least limited support possible).

 ## Support